 A foot valve is recommended when lifting fluid from a sump.
-This will save wear and tear on any pump, even those equipped with self priming equipment.
+This will save wear and tear on any pump, even those equipped with self priming capability.

-A Y-Strainer is recommended immediately ahead of the pump on any newly constructed system.
-This is advisable due to the probability that foreign material large enough to damage pump clearances may remain even though the piping has been flushed.
+A strainer is recommended immediately ahead of the pump on any newly constructed system if there is a possability that foreign material large enough to damage pump clearances may remain even though the piping has been flushed.